 The Grainary is a 200-acre Yorkshire farm on the outskirts of Scarborough and Whitby.
 The farm provides fantastic views of the countryside a peaceful location and is close to all local tourist spots.

-The Grainary has been a place to eat, sleep and explore since 1990, with guests from all over the world visiting us.
+The Grainary has been welcoming guests from all over the world since 1990.
 We cater for all needs, from solo travellers to large group bookings.

-At The Grainary Yorkshire Farm Stay, we provide a wide range of accommodation.
-Chose from one of our 14 En-Suite, Bed and Breakfast Rooms, or one of our three Farmhouse Holiday Cottages.
+Chose from one of our 15 En-Suite, Bed and Breakfast Rooms, or one of our three Farmhouse Holiday Cottages.
 Come and join us in our quiet country retreat.
 Let us look after you, and we guarantee you will enjoy a fun, relaxing stay!

 3 Farm House Cottages